cybersaksham/Three-JS/README.md

 ## 2. Size

-<li>We should keep our size or resolution low wherever not needed.
-Because each pixles is stored in GPU & it has memory limitations.</li>
+<li>We should keep our size or resolution low wherever high resolution is not needed.
+Because each pixel is stored in GPU & it has memory limitations.</li>
 <li>Mipmapping reduces size dividing by 2.
-So we shold keep our resolution in powers of 2 otherwise it will do extra processing in resizing that image.</li>
+So we should keep our resolution in powers of 2 otherwise it will do extra processing in resizing that image.</li>

 ## 3. Data

 <li>Textures support transparency but we cant have transparency in .jpg files so to combine some alpha textures better use .png files.</li>
-<li>In normal textures, we nees exact loaction of pixels so we should not use jpg in normal texturs.</li>
+<li>In normal textures, we need exact location of pixels so we should not use jpg in normal textures.</li>